 - Stern Flaps – Modifies the flow field under the hull to reduce drag, turbulence, and thus, reduce overall hull resistance.

 As a Navy, we are grooming a new generation of ‘energy warriors’ through incentives and education.

 As an example, the Incentivized Energy Conservation (i-ENCON) program encourages efficient ship operations during underway missions and supports the Secretary of the Navy’s efforts to reduce total energy consumption on Navy ships.
 In 2011, the i-ENCON program helped achieve over 1.1 million barrels of fuel in underburn, a cost avoidance of over 11% that would pay for an additional 56,500 steaming hours.
 The USS PRINCETON, USS CHAFEE, and USS CHUNG HOON underburned enough fuel to win this prestigious award.

-This program was so successful that the Navy recently launched its Aircraft Energy Conservation (Air-ENCON) program to optimize fuel consumption by the Navy’s 3,700 aircraft.
+This program was so successful that the Navy recently launched its Aviation Energy Conservation (Air ENCON) program to optimize fuel consumption by the Navy’s 3,700 aircraft.